-One-Time Expenditures (\$981,000)
+One-Time Expenditures (\$1,073,000)

 Pursuant to Resolution No. 2006-26341 (Attachment E), the City can use one-time, non-recurring revenue for capital expenditures or one-time expenditures and not to subsidize recurring personnel, operational and maintenance costs.
-The following items for FY 2019 are considered one-time in nature, and as such, can be funded utilizing fund balance.

-In an effort to further make investments toward creating additional capacity and increasing efficiency in the future, the Administration is recommending funding the additional enhancements below, which are considered one-time, utilizing fund balance in accordance with Resolution No. 2006-26341:
+In an effort to further make investments toward creating additional capacity and increasing efficiency in the future, the Administration is recommending funding the FY 2019 enhancements below, which are considered one-time in nature, utilizing fund balance in accordance with Resolution No. 2006-26341: